The weak neutral Fe fluorescence line and long-term X-ray evolution of the Compton-thick AGN in NGC 7674: Discussion

 \subsubsection{Clumpy Compton-thick obscurer scenario}

-In the obscured AGN scenario, the source gradually became obscured between the \heao\ (late 1970s) and the \sax\ (1998) epochs, and is now fully covered by CT material along the l.o.s.
-We can place some tentative constraints on the size and geometry of this material, as follows.
-Firstly, we argue that the source is unlikely to be obscured either by a single compact CT cloud, or by a few clouds with low covering factor.
+In the obscured AGN scenario, the source became obscured sometime between the \ginga\ (1989) and the \sax\ (1996) epochs, and is now fully covered by CT material along the l.o.s.
+Varying nuclear obscuration is common in AGN, but extreme transitions between Compton-thick and Compton-thin states are not \citep{markowitz14}.
+So it is interesting to examine whether the obscurer in NGC\,7674 may somehow be atypical.
+Some qualitative constraints on the nature and geometry of the obscuring clouds are possible as follows.

+Firstly, we argue that the global covering factor of the material is unlikely to be atypically low.
 This is because the reflection component we observe is strong.
 The observed reflected luminosity ($L_{\rm obs}$) scales approximately with intrinsic luminosity ($L_{\rm int}$) as

 where $\Omega$ is the solid angle of the reflector and $a$ is the albedo.
 The physical models that we have used in our spectral fits assume fairly typical geometrical covering factors for the torus, and yield estimates of $L_{\rm int}$ which are in reasonable agreement (to within a factor of a few) with other multiwavelength indicators (\S\,\ref{sec:correlations}).
 If the reflector had small covering factor $\Omega$, the corresponding geometrical correction would imply much higher values of $L_{\rm int}$.